 Finding solitude in a sea of people and distractions can be worth its weight in gold for productivity and the simple pleasure of hearing every note in your favorite song.
 Noise-cancellation headphones can take you there.

-If earbuds are more your style and you can accept slightly less sound reduction in favor of a compact size and in-ear fit, we love the Bose QuietComfort Ultra Earbuds.
+If earbuds are more your style and you can accept slightly less sound reduction in favor of a compact size and in-ear fit, we love the Bose QuietComfort Ultra (Gen 2) Earbuds.
 If budget is key concern, the 1More Sonoflow has a blend of high performance and lower price that is hard to pass up.

-For more inside information on how these and all our other headphones performed during testing, you can check out our reviews for the best wireless earbuds, budget earbuds, and the best wireless headphones for all the details to help you creat your shortlist for the personal audio of your dreams.
+For more inside information on how these and all our other headphones performed during testing, you can check out our reviews for the best wireless earbuds, budget headphones, and the best wireless headphones for all the details to help you creat your shortlist for the personal audio of your dreams.

 The Sony WH-1000XM6 are an over-ear headphone with a magnificent ability to block almost every ambient sound.
 The Sony XM6 has the widest range of overall decibel deadening, with an average reduction across ranges of 31.4.
 For the listener, this means the feeling of sweet, sweet isolation in a world of ever-demanding distractions.
 The combination of the sturdy earcup and active noise cancellation technology blocks everything from noisy coworkers to an exhaust fan humming.
 The XM6 also offers the best call quality in the business, making them a go-to for those seeking silence and clear call capabilities.